Turn Your Associate Degree into a Bachelor's

 Also called a degree in industrial technology, this is a specialized degree for talented professionals in technical fields.
 If you have an affinity for technical work and more than a passing interest in becoming a manager, this is your degree.

-If you work in a technical capacity in construction, manufacturing, transportation or a similar industry, you’re already a step ahead.
-If you have an associate degree in a technical field (AAS or AS), you’re in an even better position.
-A bachelor’s in technical management is the next step on your career path – and it’s a critical one.
+If you have an associate degree in a technical field (AAS or AS), a bachelor's in technical management is the next step on your career path – and it's a critical one.

 "This program was the best fit that combined technology and business, thus allowing me to be a viable option for a wide range of industries," said Yvette Jorgensen '17, who had earned an AAS in Instrumentation prior to enrolling at SNHU.